 There are many version of chilaquiles recipes online and the preparation varies from region to region and household to household.
 I found a Abuelita’s ( Mexican grandma) recipe on Youtube and adapted her recipe.
 The first time I made this, my salsa roja was very spicy and I used less salsa in my chilaquiles, as you can see in the pictures.
 Second time I made milder salsa roja and used lot more salsa than seen in the pictures.
 I could not take pictures the second time I made it.

 - 4 White Corn Tortillas (preferably stale and heck note below)

-- 4 – 6 tbsp.
-Salsa Roja (more can be added.
+- 4 – 6 tablespoon Salsa Roja (more can be added.
 I used less as my salsa roja was fiery hot when I took the pictures)

-- 1 tbsp.
-Cotija Cheese or more (I used Mexican Blend Cheese)
+- 1 tablespoon Cotija Cheese or more (I used Mexican Blend Cheese)

 - 1 – 2 Eggs (I used one egg)